What Keepers Do

 Jonathan Kraft, a former Las Vegas illusionist, used exotic animals such as tigers and lions in his shows on the famed Vegas Strip.
 Jonathan loved his animals and gave them the utmost care but as time went on he felt something wasn't right...
 He saw the way performing animals had to stay in cages for hours every day waiting for their 15 minutes on stage, witnessed abusive industry training methods as well as cruel breeding practices, and soon realized a performer's life is no life for wild animals that belong in nature.
 Something had to change.

-In 1995 Jonathan put his Vegas production on hiatus and gave up show business in order to rescue and provide a forever home to captive wildlife while fulfilling his mission to educate the public about the ecological and animal welfare issues we face today.
+In 1995 Jonathan put his Vegas production on hiatus and gave up show business to rescue and provide a forever home to captive wildlife while fulfilling his mission to educate the public about the ecological and animal welfare issues we face today.
 Examples include education about the illegal wildlife trade, captive breeding practices, poaching, and habitat encroachment, to name but a few of the human-induced issues that currently threaten our world's wildlife populations.

 25 years and hundreds of rescues later, Jonathan Kraft has become a trusted animal behaviorist and activist.
 Kraft and Keepers of the Wild have been featured in numerous television shows and articles worldwide such as Smithsonian and PBS.